gabrieldoucet/live-departure-board/README.md

 ## Launching
 1. `npm install` to download the dependencies
+2. `npm run gulp build` to build the project and the front-end app folder
-2. `npm start` to launch the app
+3. `npm start` to launch the app
-3. Visit `localhost:PORT` to display
+4. Visit `localhost:{PORT}` to launch the app

 ## Further information
 The file `server/data/settings.json` contains the default values as specified in the OpenLDBWS documentation (http://lite.realtime.nationalrail.co.uk/openldbws/) for the `GetDepBoardWithDetails` operation.